HomeKit Automation Guide - Taking Automations Beyond the Home App

 Third Party Clients

-In order to unlock some of the advanced functionality of HomeKit, you'll need some third party apps.
+In order to unlock some of the advanced functionality of HomeKit, you'll need a third party app.
 Here are a few that have automation specific benefits.
 Apart from the Eve app, these are not free, but if you want to get the full benefits of HomeKit automations it’s a small outlay compared to your likely spend on accessories.

 Home+ by Mattias Hochgatterer is a good all round client with a highly customizable accessory display and comprehensive access to automation capabilities.
 The overall display of the home is not as practical as the Home app, in that there is no status view, and you can’t arrange the rooms in any way, but you do get a lot of control over how accessories are shown, including which characteristics and services are displayed or hidden.